See your Iowa health insurance coverage options now.

 - If you enroll between December 16 and January 15, your coverage begins on February 1.

 If you miss open enrollment, you may still get coverage through the Marketplace if you have a qualifying life event.
-Examples of qualifying life events include loss of health coverage, gaining a dependent, or permanent relocation.
+Examples of qualifying life events include loss of health coverage, gaining a dependent, or permanent relocation (assuming you already had coverage prior to the move).

-Some people can enroll in ACA Marketplace plans without a qualifying event, including:
+Some people can enroll in ACA Marketplace plans year-round without a specific qualifying event, including:

 How do I enroll in a Marketplace plan in Iowa?